cpplibv/libv/LIBV-TODO.md

-libv.ui: setStyle should notify the parent, or signal a flag that its needs to restyled libv.ui: propagate property set change to actual invalidation of flags libv.ui: sort out property change auto invalidate flag libv.ui: releaseing a property override should trigger style lookup (reset function) if there is no style, give back the fallback value libv.ui: sort out flags, invalidation rules and validation traverses libv.ui: layout strong and week: flags/invalidations libv.ui: sort out component_base
+libv.ui: setStyle should notify the parent, or signal a flag that its needs to restyled libv.ui: propagate property set change to actual invalidation of flags libv.ui: sort out property change auto invalidate flag libv.ui: releasing a property override should trigger style lookup (reset function) if there is no style, give back the fallback value libv.ui: sort out flags, invalidation rules and validation traverses libv.ui: layout strong and week: flags/invalidations libv.ui: sort out component_base